piotay/PFB-LOLA-seq/snRNAseq_atac_analysis.md

 # snRNASeq Analysis

-This dataset is derived from a patient with ischemic cardiomyopathy, or damage to the heart muscle.
+This dataset is derived from a patient with ischemic cardiomyopathy, or heart failure.
 The tissue is obtained during a heart transplant when a patient is receiving a donor heart.
 The tissue is processed to obtain information about transcriptomic signatures and chromatin accessibility on a single-cellular level.

 NCBI GEO accession: GSE218392
-Human cell Targeting Immune-Fibroblast Crosstalk in Myocardial Infarction and Cardiac Fibrosis The hd5 file had two modalities, RNA and ATAC.
+Targeting Immune-Fibroblast Crosstalk in Myocardial Infarction and Cardiac Fibrosis The fltered barcode matrix in .h5 file had two modalities, RNA and ATAC.
+RNA was used for one half of the analysis and ATAC was used for the other half.

 ![Alttext](https://cdn.10xgenomics.com/image/upload/v1709930681/blog/GEM-X%20Launch%20blog/Figure_1.png)